(Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions

 Mental illness misconceptions run rampant, even within the healthcare professional field.
 For example, I know a surgeon who believes mental illness isn’t real and a neurologist who uses words like “crazy” and “retarded.”
 I came across a substance abuse counselor (on Facebook) who believes addiction is a moral failing.
 I know a social worker who believes that severely mentally ill individuals are more likely to be violent.

 Ignorance is at the root of stigma.
 The more you know, the less you fear, and the less you’ll stigmatize.
-Read on to learn what’s myth versus fact.
+Read on to learn about myth versus fact.

 1. Bad parenting causes mental illness.